 - The historic Bay County Courthouse is home to the landmark Gideon v.
 Wainwright case, in which the Supreme Court upheld the U.S. Constitution’s 6th Amendment, granting criminal defendants the right to free court-appointed defense counsel.
 It’s also an official stop on the U.S. Civil Rights Trail.

-- Three Chad Gainey sculptures are located at Oaks by the Park, highlighting the sea life living in and around Panama City waters.
+- Two Chad Gainey sculptures are located at Oaks by the Park, highlighting the sea life living in and around Panama City waters.
 Chad’s work has been featured across the United States, Canada and Europe.

 - The Center for the Arts is the artistic heart and soul of Panama City and is housed in a 1926 historic building that once served as the City Hall, the police headquarters and the fire department.